Arthur-PRZ/Arthur-PRZ/README.md

   • Complete the 42 Common Core to strengthen my foundational skills
   • Build personal projects to explore technologies beyond the 42 curriculum

+My final goal is to be a develloper accomplished.

 ---

 ### 💻 Lauguages